rei/rei-cedar-docs/docs/components/input/README.md

 ### Required Fields

-- The default status of an input field is “optional”
+- The default status of an input field is “optional”.
+Setting the `optional` prop on the input will render a text label indicating it is optional
-- If the status is set to “required”, the text, “Required” will appear next to the input label
+- If the status is set to “required”, an asterisk will appear next to the input label with an aria-label indicating that the input is required and the input field will be marked `aria-required`

 # API